- State symbols are written after each formula in chemical equations to show which physical state each substance is in

-- Brackets are used and they are not usually subscript although you may come across them written in this way.
+- Brackets are used and they are not usually subscripted although you may come across them written in this way

-- Aqueous means the substance is dissolved in water.
+- Aqueous should remind you of the word ‘aqua’ and means the substance is dissolved in water

 - Symbol equations should be included when writing chemical equations.